nelsontkq/epubclozer/README.md

-# Ankify
+# Epub Clozer

-Turn an epub into Anki flashcards
+Turn an epub into Anki cloze flashcards

 ## Description